Title

 |

 Saughton Park has had an interesting and varied past.
 The majority of the area came into Council ownership in 1900 when it was purchased from Sir William Baird.
 At that time, a nine-hole golf course, nursery and playing fields were laid out.
 In 1908, Saughton became the site of the great Scottish National Exhibition, opened by HRH Prince Arthur of Connaught.
 During the Second World War, the formal gardens were turned into onion beds as Saughton helped dig for victory.
 After WWII, Saughtonhall mansion house, which had earlier been turned into an asylum for the mentally ill, was destroyed in a controlled burning by the fire brigade and Royal Engineers, as it had become riddled with dry rot.
 In 1984 the Winter Garden was formally opened by Lord Provost John McKay.
-Most recently, an award winning skateboard park was constructed in 2010 and the entire park has undergone an £8m restoration with funding from the National Lottery, Sustrans and other external, sources.
-Find out more about https://www.edinburgh.gov.uk/saughton-park-project">Saughton Park.
+Most recently, an award-winning skateboard park was constructed in 2010 and the entire park has undergone £8m restoration with funding from the National Lottery, Sustrans and other external sources.

 |